grossamos/ultra-carservice/README.md

 - [Usage](#Usage)

 ## Overview
-A CRUD based REST API, that allows you to manage an Inventory of cars, with options to list, create, update and delete entrys.
+A web application based on a restful CRUD API, that allows you to manage an Inventory of cars, with options to list, create, update and delete entrys.
-The Project utilizes the Spring Boot framework in order to manage it's API. **Unlike many similar APIs, it retains it's entrys even after a restart!**
+The Project utilizes the Spring Boot framework in order to manage it's API, postgres to store the data and angular to display it in the front end. **And unlike many similar APIs, it is ULTRA cool**

 ## Requirements
 - JVM and JRE running on Java 11 (or higher)